claytondukes/autogpt-docker/README.md

 # Auto-GPT on Docker with Web Access

+# Update:

+Unfortunately, the Auto-GPT project is moving so fast, with so many changes every day, that I can't keep up with this.

+The changes being made aren't small, they are major, e.g.:
+* restructuring directories
+* moving file locations
+* rewriting entire sections
+* adding selenium to open a desktop web browser (this one is a bit nutty since not everyone would even have a desktop os running it)

+Which means I would have to rewrite my Dockerfile every time.

+If someone wants to take this project over, please let me know since having this super simple way of spinning up a container is way more efficient than checking out their repo, setting up pip, etc.

+# Old:

 This repository provides a convenient and secure solution to run Auto-GPT in a Docker container with a web-based terminal.
 Running Auto-GPT in a Docker container isolates it from the host system, preventing accidental damage from commands like `rm -rf` or `apt install <whatever>`.
 Additionally, it ensures a consistent and easy-to-maintain environment.

 ## Features